 Stewart, who was the third leading points per game scorer is one of the most dominant players in the W’s history, will be questionable for the second round.
 Point gawd Sue Bird and forward Jewell Loyd could potentially make an effective duo in the playoffs, but Loyd has not proven reliable.
 In Loyd’s final four games she scored 8 points on 3-12 shooting, 20 points, 5 points on 2-9 shooting, then an epic 37 points right on Skylar Diggins-Smith’s eye sockets.
 It is doubtful that competitive af Diggins-Smith will allow a night like that again in round two.

 The Mercury are considered championship contenders if they can survive long enough for the legend point guard Diana Taurasi to come back healthy.
-After a rocky first half of the season going 4-7 from June 8 to July 11 they came back from the Olympic break with some fire.
+After a cold first half of the season going 4-7 from June 8 to July 11 they came back from the Olympic break with some fire.
 Taurasi’s return from her hip injury made the team’s other stars, forward Skylar Diggins-Smith and center Brittney Griner’s jobs on the floor a lot easier.
 In the final fifteen games of the season, they had the best offense in the league.
 Taurasi is questionable for today’s game.
 Griner had an argument for the Most Valuable Player award.
 She was second in the league in points per game and first in blocked shots per game and seemed to be playing with extra oomph.

 Third Round Teams